numpy/numpy/doc/source/user/quickstart.rst

 For example, the coordinates of a point in 3D space ``[1, 2, 1]`` is an array of rank 1, because it has one axis.
 That axis has a length of 3.
-In example pictured below, the array has rank 2 (it is 2-dimensional).
+In the example pictured below, the array has rank 2 (it is 2-dimensional).
 The first dimension (axis) has a length of 2, the second dimension has a length of 3.